M-to-N Backdoor Paradigm: A Multi-Trigger and Multi-Target Attack to Deep Learning Models: Introduction

-Our main contributions are summarized as follows: \begin{itemize} \item We design a new backdoor attack paradigm, which allows an attacker to launch a fuzzy backdoor attack by attacking multiple suspected targets simultaneously.
-The backdoor of each target can be activated by any one of the $M$ triggers.
-To the best of our knowledge, this is the first time to propose such a multi-target and multi-trigger attack paradigm.
+\begin{itemize} \item We propose a new $M$-to-$N$ backdoor paradigm, which, to our best knowledge, is the first multi-target and multi-trigger attack.
+This paradigm enables an attacker to manipulate any clean image to generate different poisoned images for attacking multiple target classes simultaneously.
+The backdoor of each target class can be activated by any of multiple triggers, adding complexity to the detection and mitigation of the attack.

-\item We propose a new trigger selection strategy that randomly selects $M$ clean images corresponding to a target label as its $M$ triggers.
-Since the triggers have the same distribution as the clean images of the training dataset, they do not introduce external features to the poisoned inputs and backdoor models, making them difficult to detect.
+\item We develop a new strategy for generating poisoned images by using clean images from each of the target classes as our triggers and embedding them in other clean images in an invisible manner.
+This strategy properly embeds trigger images in clean images, enabling attackers to launch an effective multi-target and multi-trigger attack by poisoning the training dataset with the trigger images from multiple target classes.

-\item Extensive experiments are provided, and the results show that our attack is effective for simultaneously attacking multiple targets using any one of the multiple triggers and has high robustness to resist pre-processing operations and high ability to resist existing defenses. \end{itemize}
+\item Extensive experimental results demonstrate that our $M$-to-$N$ attack is highly effective in simultaneously attacking multiple target classes when poisoning only a small portion of the training dataset (e.g. 2\%), and it exhibits high robustness against pre-processing operations and has high ability to resist existing defenses. \end{itemize}

 The rest of this paper is organized as follows.
 Section~\ref{sec: pre} reviews existing backdoor attacks and backdoor defenses.
 Section~\ref{sec: threatandformulation} presents our threat model and problem formulation.
-Section~\ref{Sec:Ourmethod} introduces our M-to-N backdoor attack in detail.
-Section~\ref{sec: experiments} shows the experimental results and Section~\ref{sec: ResDefenses} validates the ability of our attack to resist existing defenses.
-Section~\ref{sec: conclude} concludes this paper.
+Section~\ref{Sec:Ourmethod} introduces our $M$-to-$N$ backdoor attack in detail.
+Section~\ref{sec: experiments} shows the experimental results, Section~\ref{sec: Resdefences} validates the ability of our attack to circumvent existing defenses, and Section~\ref{discussion} discusses the proposed attack. \red{Section~\ref{sec: conclude} concludes this paper.}